christytan/OCI-GoldenGate/DBVault.md

 exec dbms_macadm.enable_dv;
 ````

 You must “restart” the database to complete the Database Vault registration process.
-Go to the console to Stop and Start the ATP database.
+You may restart the database from the console as shown.

 ![](./images/DBVault/stopdb.png)
 ![](./images/DBVault/startdb.png)

-Once the database is restarted, log in as Database Vault owner and verify DV is enabled
+Once restart completes, log in as Database Vault owner and verify DV is enabled

 ````
 select value from v$option where parameter = 'Oracle Database Vault';